 [by Ahmed Ahmed]

-In this year of high national spirit, I thought it was high time to look into Birmingham’s new-found passion for that quintessentially British meal, high tea.
-Quite a few venues are now offering special teatime menus, and on a torrential August afternoon, I went to take shelter and sample the spread at Aalto Restaurant, in the Hotel La Tour.
+I thought it was high time to look into Birmingham’s new-found passion for that quintessentially British meal, afternoon tea.
+Quite a few venues are now offering special teatime menus, and on a torrential afternoon, I went to take shelter and sample the spread at Aalto Restaurant, in Hotel La Tour.